P14 Seizure Detection is shifting the curve.

 It’s adjustable.
 The P14 detector now allows for the user to set patient specific values for sensitivity and duration threshold that can be carried across recordings for the same patient.
 Meanwhile, the Seizure Probability Trend still displays all potential detections even if they fall below the patient thresholds.

 The Persyst Seizure Detector neural network uses a wide range of inputs from the EEG in order to determine the probability that the data in a particular segment represents an electrographic seizure.
 These inputs include the background activity, Artifact Reduction, Rhythmicity, Amplitude, Symmetry, and many more.
 It has been trained on thousands of marked seizures, and confounding activity (movement, chewing, electrode artifact etc.) in order to accurately identify the types of changes most likely to be associated with seizures.

 Seizure Probability Trend

-Unlike any other detector the Persyst detector includes a seizure probability Trend which represents the output of a second by second calculation from the neural networks.
-The value of this Trend is the probability that any given second of the EEG represents an electrographic seizure.
-This Trend can be displayed in concert with the other Persyst Trends to help reviewers identify seizures that may not reach the threshold for seizure detection, or to spot other relevant changes to the EEG.
+Unlike any other detector the Persyst detector includes a Seizure Probability Trend which represents the output of a second by second calculation from the neural networks.
+The value of this trend is the probability that any given segment of the EEG represents an electrographic seizure.
+This trend can be displayed in concert with the other Persyst Trends to help reviewers identify seizures that may not reach the threshold for seizure detection, or to spot other relevant changes to the EEG.